fadilfahrudin/fadilfahrudin-v2/README.md

 1. Clone this Project
 2. Run in terminal :
      - **npm install**
-     >For Install all depedency.
+     >For Install all dependency.
      - **npm run dev**
-     >For Run applikasi.
+     >For Run application.
      - **npm run dev**
      > For deploy